NLaff/lafferty.co-v2/content/blog/hire-freelance-writer.md

 That seems like a lot, and it is.
 You need to fully understand all of that before posting on a job board.

 To answer those questions I created a "How to Write for NickLafferty.com" guide.
+It's written in Notion.
+Checkout the [other Notion templates](https://nicklafferty.com/blog/free-notion-templates/) I've collected.

 It covers everything from who I am, what I expect, how I'll pay, and what my SEO requirements are.